On the (linear) convergence of Generalized Newton Inexact ADMM: Linear convergence of GeNI-ADMM

 Given the inexact sufficient descent condition \eqref{eq:suffdescent}, the next step in proving linear convergence is to show \eqref{eq:suffdescent} leads to a contraction relation between $\Phi^{k+1}$ and $\Phi^k$. \begin{lemma}[Inexact Contraction Lemma] Under the assumptions of \cref{thm:linearconvabs}, there exists constants $\delta > 0$, and $C\geq 0$ such that

-\end{lemma} The proof of \cref{lemma:expdescent}, and an explicit expression for $\delta$, appears in \cref{section:linearconvergenceproof}.
-As in \cref{thm:linearconvabs}, the constant $\delta$ gives the rate of linear convergence and depends on the conditioning of $f$ and the constraint matrices $M$ and $N$.
+\end{lemma} \ifpreprint The proof of \cref{lemma:expdescent}, and an explicit expression for $\delta$, appears in \cref{section:linearconvergenceproof}. \else The proof of \cref{lemma:expdescent}, and an explicit expression for $\delta$, appears in the supplement. \fi As in \cref{thm:linearconvabs}, the constant $\delta$ gives the rate of linear convergence and depends on the conditioning of $f$ and the constraint matrices $M$ and $N$.
 The better the conditioning, the faster the convergence, with the opposite holding true as the conditioning worsens.
 With \cref{lemma:expdescent} in hand, we now prove \cref{thm:linearconvabs}.